mrakgr/Trading-Journal/journal_2025.md

 But I don't need to simulate the whole market and do rational inference on the simulation.
 I don't even need to backtest the methods.

 All I have to understand is what my rules are filtering for.

+8:50am.
+I don't need a bot to trade them.

+I thought that my programming skills would lead me to the answer, but now I see it's not in the way I thought it would be.

+What Qullamaggie gave me is an algorithm, and it's up to me to think about it rationally.
+It's up to me to implement it.
+It's up to me to come to the conclussion whether the algorithm is any good.
+That is my responsibility.

+The lesson from this episode is profound.
+The main reason why I couldn't beat the stock market then is the same reason why I cannot figure out the secrets of intelligence now.
+It was simply beyond the limits of my reasoning.
+I struggled against those limits, but didn't realize that doing it on my lonesome would not give good results.
+I needed to be a thief.

+I needed to think about it as a programmer would.

+8:55am.
+I can do it.
+I can beat the market with this.
+With this I can finally begin my trading work.